Carmen Jean-François: Political career

-Carmen was married to Daniel Fignolé, also a teacher, with whom she had 7 children, including five daughters and two sons.
-Her husband, Fignolé, later emerged as a prominent figure in Haitian politics, founding the Mouvement Ouvrier Paysan (MOP), a Haitian labor party, in the 1940s.
-Carmen Fignolé led the Women's Wing of the MOP, officially designated Bureau d'Action Féminine.
+In the 1940s, her husband emerged as a prominent figure in Haitian politics, founding the Haitian labor party Mouvement Ouvrier Paysan (MOP).
+The party advocated for women's rights, with Jean-François leading its female wing, officially named the Bureau d'Action Féminine, established in 1948.
 She also directed La Famille, a MOP's journal that focused on family issues, including parental guidance, gender questions, and child rearing.